 - If a foreign company maintains a place of business in Israel, ie, if it holds a significant influence over the conduct of a local representative.

 The Law requires all merging companies to file a merger notification with the IAA when (at least) one of the following thresholds set under the Law is met:

-- the combined sales turnover of the merging companies in Israel in the fiscal year preceding the merger exceeds 150 million shekels and each of the merging companies’ sales turnover exceeds 10 million shekels.
-The sales turnover threshold takes into consideration the sales turnover of all the entities controlling or controlled by or through the merging company, and the turnover of any entity controlled by or controlling any of them, either directly or indirectly;
+- the combined sales turnover of the merging companies in Israel in the fiscal year preceding the merger exceeds 150 million New Israeli shekels and each of the merging companies' sales turnover exceeds 10 million New Israeli shekels;

-- as a result of the merger, the combined market share (in any market) of the merging companies in the total production, sales, marketing or acquisition of particular goods or similar goods, or the provision of a particular service or a similar service, exceeds 50 per cent of the market; or
+- as a result of the merger, the combined market share (in any market) of the merging companies in the total production, sales, marketing or acquisition of particular goods or similar goods, or the provision of a particular service or a similar service, exceeds 50% of the market; or

-- one of the parties has a ‘monopoly’ (ie, holds more than 50 per cent of the total supply or purchase in a certain market in Israel, which may be either a product or a service market, including markets not relevant to the transaction).
+- one of the parties has a ‘monopoly' (ie, holds more than 50% of the total supply or purchase in a certain market in Israel, which may be either a product or a service market, including markets not relevant to the transaction).

 Merger evaluation process

-The Law provides that the General Director is required to notify the merging companies of his decision with respect to the merger within 30 days from the date in which the completed notification forms were received by the IAA from all the merging parties.
-Nonetheless, the General Director may approach the parties or the Antitrust Tribunal with a request to extend the deadline.
-If the General Director does not render a decision within the 30-day notification period and no extension was granted, the merger is deemed approved.
+The Law provides that the director general is required to notify the merging companies of her decision with respect to the merger within 30 days from the date in which the completed notification forms were received from all the merging parties.
+Nonetheless, the director general may approach the parties or the Tribunal with a request to extend the deadline.
+If the director general does not render a decision within the 30-day notification period and no extension was granted, the merger is deemed approved.

 - the high price level of an asset or of a service;

 - the low quality of an asset or of a service; or